Thornrose/learning-typescript/notes/01-intro.md

 - typical folder structure will have directories `src` and `dist` - `src` is where you will write in typescript, when files are run / compiled, `.js` files should be generated in `dist` >> need to set `outDir` in `tsconfig`
   - once you start working, run command `tsc -w` to start watch mode - will watch for any changes to `.ts` files and update `.js` files, based on tsconfig
 - if you are setting up a script tag in an html file, need to point to the file in `dist`, not `src`
+- in tsconfig you can set it so that if you have something with a TS error, it will not comile that line of code into the JS file. extra strict